 (Republishing, or using this info in a commercial product/website, is prohibited without permission.
 All other uses are permitted.
 If in doubt, please ask.)

-This wait type is a general wait indicating that a thread is waiting for some event to occur, including background task scheduling, during hash spills to tempdb, and for some query plan exchange operators where the wait isn’t tracked by either CXPACKET or EXECSYNC waits.
+This wait type is a general wait indicating that a thread is waiting for some event to occur, including background task scheduling, during hash spills to tempdb, during a buffer pool free list stall, and for some query plan exchange operators where the wait isn’t tracked by either CXPACKET or EXECSYNC waits.

 (Books Online description: “Occurs when a task sleeps while waiting for a generic event to occur.”)

 Questions/comments on this wait type?
 Click here to send Paul an email, especially if you have any information to add to this topic.

 Added in SQL Server version:

 The map_key value in sys.dm_xe_map_values is 105 in 2008 and 2008 R2, and 109 in 2012 and 2014 RTM.
 After 2014 RTM, you must check the DMV to get the latest value as some map_key values have changed in later builds.